 In addition to paying off your mortgage, there will be a fee to overnight or wire the payoff to the lender(s).
-Depending upon how many mortgages you are paying off, you can expect to be charged between $50-$75 per payoff.
+Depending on how many mortgages you are paying off, you can expect to be charged between $50-$75 per payoff.

 Seller’s Closing Costs: What is Title Examination?

 Prior to closing on a home, a search of the public records must be done to look for outstanding liens, judgements, and unsatisfied mortgages.
 This is to ensure that there are no claims made against the property.
 The fees associated with a title examination run between $200-400

 Title insurance is issued after the examination and chain of title are performed.
 This kind of insurance protects owners financially against any claims or defects in the title that may have been missed during the title examination.
 The cost of title insurance depends on the price of the home.